tukkek/infojack/README.md

 **This repository is currently maintained only for planning and design work.
 There are no versions of the game available for play or forking at the moment.
-If you want to be notified when initial versiosns start rolling in subscribe to https://github.com/tukkek/infojack/commits/master.atom **
+If you want to be notified when initial versiosns start rolling in subscribe to [the commit feed](https://github.com/tukkek/infojack/commits/master.atom).**

 # infojack